Rajgir

 The ancient Nalanda university was located in the vicinity of Rajgir, and the contemporary Nalanda University named after it was founded in 2010 nearby.
 The town is also famed for its natural springs and towering hills that dominate the landscape.
+It is also depicted in Valmiki Ramayan when Ram along with Vishwamitra is on their way to visit King Janaka.

+As of 2011, the population of the town was reported to be 41,000 while the population in the community development block was about 88,500.